scipp/copier_template/README.md

 ```

 ## Manual Configuration
-Once the project is built from the template, there are manual settings to be configured per project/repository for deployment of documentation and packages.
+Once the project is built from the template, there are manual settings to be configured per project/repository.

 ### Documentation Deployment
 1. Select branch of deployed documentation.